 “You have to get out of there.
 The news is saying—”

 “I know, Hye-jun.
 I can’t.”

-“Jun-Seo…” Winnie’s mother crumpled into a heap.
+“Jun-Seo…” Winnie’s mother slumped into a heap.
 Winnie watched.
 At ten years old, she knew what the news meant when it talked about missiles.
-She knew Seattle was listed as an evac zone.
-She knew that was where her father lived and worked during the week.
-But she hadn’t understood.
-The nuclear standoff had been something the other kids at school joked about.
-Teachers showed government-mandated videos that made a song and dance out of survival techniques.
-All she understood was that her mother was afraid—afraid and broken.
-Winnie was too terrified to do more than listen.
+She knew Seattle was listed as an evac zone, where her father lived and worked during the week, but she didn’t understand.
+The nuclear standoff had been something kids at school joked about.
+Teachers showed government-mandated videos that made song and dance out of survival techniques.
+All she understood was that her mother was afraid.

 “Listen.
 Yeobeo.
 I don’t know how long I’ll be on the phone.”
 Her father paused.
 “I love you.”